 2. Once you toggle the extension off, refresh the page where you are seeing the error and wiggle the mouse around, or click.
 Mouse actions are the things that are throwing errors.

-So you can able to pinpoint which extension was actually causing the issue and disable it.
-In this way also you can solve "Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received" error.
+By disabling extensions one by one, you can pinpoint which extension is actually causing the issue and disable it temporarily to resolve the "Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received" error.